 We believe that providing a cost-effective retirement benefit for the company's employees is an important recruitment and retention tool.
-Accordingly, the company maintains a contributory defined contribution retirement plan for all U.S.-based employees, and matches 100% of each employee's contributions (other than catch-up contributions by employees age 50 and older) up to the 2013 limit of \$17,500 (\$17,000 and \$16,500 in 2012 and 2011, respectively) and also maintains retirement plans or makes retirement plan contributions for our employees based outside the U.S.
+Accordingly, the company maintains, and each of the named executive officers participates in, a contributory defined contribution retirement plan for all U.S.-based employees, and matches 100% of each employee's contributions (other than catch-up contributions by employees age 50 and older) up to the 2013 limit of \$17,500.
+We also maintain retirement plans or make retirement plan contributions for our employees based outside the U.S.